-Exercise Physiology

-Kinesiology/Biomechanics

-Nutrition

-Scientific Principles of Strength and Conditioning

-Resistance Training and Conditioning

-Exercise Technique/Exercise Prescription

-Program Design as Related to Strength and Conditioning

-The major includes some of the prerequisite courses for professional graduate programs in other allied health (occupational and physical health) professions while still leaving room for necessary prerequisite courses outside of the major.

-Required Core Courses:

-- 1) BIOL 107 Human Anatomy and Physiology I

-- 2) BIOL 108 Human Anatomy and Physiology II

-- 3) HLTH 230 Human Nutrition (LSI)

-- 4) HLTH 280 Perspectives in Global Health (G)

-- 5) HLTH 300 Achieving Wellness

-- 6) PETH 320 Organization and Administration of Athletics and P.E.

-- 7) PETH 325 Kinesiology

-- 8) PETH 326 First Aid and Athletic Training

-- 9) PETH 327 Essentials of Strength and Conditioning (W)

-- 10) PETH 330 Exercise Physiology

-- 11) PETH/HLTH 397 Internship (.75/1.0)

-Although not required for the HPFM major, in preparation for some health subspecialties and fitness careers or for graduate school, it is strongly recommended that students take prerequisites for those programs which may include:

-- 1) Two lab courses in chemistry (201, 202 or 311, 312) - 2) Two lab courses in physics (101, 102 or 105, 106) - 3) Mathematics through 176 (or proficiency) - 4) Two general psychology courses (251, 252) - 5) One course in statistics (PSYC 227, BIOL 323 or 395)
+- 1) BIOL 107: Human Anatomy and Physiology I - 2) BIOL 108: Human Anatomy and Physiology II - 3) HLTH 230: Human Nutrition (LSI) - 4) HLTH 280: Perspectives in Global Health (G) - 5) HLTH 300: Achieving Wellness - 6) PETH 320: Organization and Administration of Athletics and P.E. - 7) PETH 325: Kinesiology - 8) PETH 326: First Aid and Athletic Training - 9) PETH 327: Essentials of Strength and Conditioning (W) - 10) PETH 330: Exercise Physiology - 11) PETH/HLTH 397: Internship (.75/1.0) - 12) PSYC 380: Sport and Exercise Psychology Although not required for the HPFM major, in preparation for some health subspecialties and fitness careers or for graduate school, it is strongly recommended that students take prerequisites for those programs which may include: - 1) Two lab courses in chemistry (201, 202 or 311, 312) - 2) Two lab courses in physics (101, 102 or 105, 106) - 3) Mathematics through 176 (or proficiency) - 4) Two general psychology courses (251, 252) - 5) One course in statistics (PSYC 227, BIOL 323 or 395) Theory Courses/Minors Theory courses for minors offered by the department of Kinesiology, Sports and Wellness consist of a variety of studies relating to the acquisition and teaching of movement skills, to coaching techniques and theories, to first-aid and safety, and to basic principles of the mechanics and physiology involved in human movement.

-Theory Courses/Minors

-Theory courses for minors offered by the department of Kinesiology, Sports and Wellness consist of a variety of studies relating to the acquisition and teaching of movement skills, to coaching techniques and theories, to first-aid and safety, and to basic principles of the mechanics and physiology involved in human movement.

 The minor in physical education consists of courses primarily designated for persons desiring to teach and coach the sports most commonly encountered in the public schools, or for students pursuing a middle school or secondary endorsement in physical education.
 Note: Per ISBE requirements, students must first complete the requirements for a teaching license to be eligible to add an endorsement (see Educational Studies for programs and requirements).
 Students may qualify for the physical education endorsement by completing a series of at least six courses in physical education and receiving a passing score on the Illinois State Board physical education content exam (secondary only).
 Contact your physical education advisor for more information.
 An individual not seeking teacher licensure may select courses in the Kinesiology, Sports and Wellness department.
 Such a student may design a program involving supplementary courses from other areas as preparation for a variety of careers.
-Examples might include sportswriting, equipment sales, recreation administration, or exercise science and fitness related professions.
+Examples might include sports writing, equipment sales, recreation administration, or exercise science and fitness related professions.
 Minor Sequence in Coaching:

-The following courses are required for the minor.

 - 1) Choose one of four

-- PETH 210 Coaching Baseball and Football
+- PETH 210: Coaching Baseball and Football

-- PETH 211 Coaching Basketball and Track
+- PETH 211: Coaching Basketball and Track

-- PETH 214 Coaching Golf and Soccer
+- PETH 214: Coaching Golf and Soccer

-- PETH 216 Coaching Volleyball and Softball
+- PETH 216: Coaching Volleyball and Softball

-- 2) PETH 290 Introduction to Coaching
+- 2) PETH 290: Introduction to Coaching

-- 3) PETH 320 Organization and Administration of Athletic and Physical Education Programs
+3) PETH 320: Organization and Administration of Athletic and Physical Education Programs

-- 4) PETH 325 Kinesiology
+- 4) PETH 325: Kinesiology

-- 5) PETH 326 First Aid and Athletic Training
+- 5) PETH 326: First Aid and Athletic Training

-- 6) PETH 330 Exercise Physiology
+- 6) PETH 330: Exercise Physiology

-Recommended:
+- Recommended:

-- 7) PEC 129X Personal Fitness I - 8) PETH 327 Essentials of Strength and Conditioning
+- 7) PEC 129X: Personal Fitness I

+- 8) PETH 327: Essentials of Strength and Conditioning

 Minor Sequence in Exercise Science: